Mine taps into EVM market

 09 Oct 2025

-Mr Charles indicated that this was due to an increase in electric vehicle production in the automotive industry as part of a global move towards decarbonisation and electrification.
+Briefing the Kanye District leadership recently, acting director of Mines in the Department of Mines Mr Kenalemang Charles said there had been an increase in electric vehicle production as part of a global move by the automotive industry towards decarbonisation and electrification.

 HPMSM is a refined precursor material used to produce cathode powders for lithium-ion batteries for use in electric vehicles.

-Therefore, he requested an update on the amount that Botswana had been paid in terms of royalties and tax since the commencement of the demo plant in Johannesburg, South Africa.
+He therefore requested an update on the amount that Botswana had been paid in terms of royalties and tax since the commencement of the demo plant in Johannesburg, South Africa.

 Furthermore, he requested an update on plans made to relocate people residing in the peripheries of the mine arguing that the economic factor was crucial but human life was much more important.

-Mr Charles stated that the company had already started filing returns emphasising that all companies awarded a mining license were expected to file monthly returns.
+Mr Charles stated that the company had already started filing returns, emphasising that all companies awarded a mining license were expected to file monthly returns.
 ENDS

 Source : BOPA